-In addition to the University facilities the DTP has a stock of reference books on the shelves in the combined kitchen and social area.
-You will have access to ejournal and other electronic resources provided by the University of Oxford when working within University departments or in partner organisations such as The Pirbright Institute or research organisations at Harwell Oxford.
+In addition to the University facilities, the DTP has a stock of reference books available.
+You will have access to e-journal and other electronic resources provided by the University of Oxford when working within University departments or in partner organisations such as The Pirbright Institute or research organisations at the Harwell Campus Oxford.

 You will have access to a wide variety of world-class research facilities across all seven of the partner organisations within the DTP, depending on your research interests.
 These include:

-- beamlines at Diamond Light Source and ISIS;
+- beamlines at Diamond Light Source and ISIS Neutron and Muon Source;

 - containment facilities for animal virology, transgenic plant and plant disease research;